Qi RPG

 Testimonials

 “My son has ASD/ADHD and struggles with peers and keeping friends.
-We found Qi RPG in hopes of him practicing peer interaction and ideally make a new friend.
-Since the first session, Graham has loved his time playing Qi RPG.
+We found Qi RPG in hopes of him practicing peer interaction and, ideally, make a new friend.
+Since the first session, Graham has loved playing Qi RPG.
 He is excited to attend and there is never a doubt he wants to be there.
-On the way home, he gives a detailed account of the game play that day and corrects us if we get something wrong and then explains how it actually works.
-He is clearly very engaged and enjoys his time.
+On the way home, he gives a detailed account of the gameplay that day and corrects us if we get something wrong and then explains how it actually works.
+He is very engaged and enjoys his time.
 He has also told me he would like to take more classes like this in the future.
-I am very happy with the Qi RPG class and my son practicing communicating with his peers, taking turns and handling loss/set backs in the game.”
+I am very happy with the Qi RPG class, and my son is practicing communicating with his peers, taking turns, and handling loss/setbacks in the game.”